5 CONNECTExplorer Topics We ‘Explored’ at FutureView 2017March 15, 2017

 For FutureView 2017, we had more than 300 Pictometry imagery users join us for the three-day event.
 Why so many?
 With this year’s theme of “Experience • Advance • Innovate,” attendees had plenty of opportunities to learn skills to bring back to the office.
 Our training team hosted classes that introduced our CONNECT™ applications to new users or let them go beyond the basics in more advanced sessions.

-In addition to classes on CONNECTAdmin™ and Critical360®, the majority of the sessions focused on CONNECTExplorer™.
+In addition to classes on CONNECTAdmin™, many sessions focused on CONNECTExplorer™.
 Whether you’re new to CONNECTExplorer or learning more about using your Pictometry imagery, here are five topics we “explored” at FutureView:

 Imagine you’re an assessment professional who needs to see the house at 123 Main Street.
 Do they have a new pool?
 You need current oblique images – as well as images from two years ago – from the east, so you can see the back yard.
 Oh – and you need parcel data to make sure that 123’s fence doesn’t encroach on a neighboring property.